pc494/pc494/README.md

-I've written a fair bit of code since I joined Github in 2017.
-The open-source highlights are in the pins.
-Deployments for my closed-source project are linked below.
+I've written a fair bit of code since I joined Github in 2017; you can find my open-source highlights in the pins.
+For closed-source projects see the links below.

 ## Cross country running tools